scottpdo/martinjs/docs/index.md

 Martin.js is a JavaScript library for working with HTML5 canvas.
 Martin supports jQuery-like chained methods, and makes photo manipulation, drawing, and animation in browser easy for developers and users.

-You can download Martin (v0.3.0) here:
+You can download Martin (latest: v0.3.0) here:

 - [Full version, annotated (33 kb)](download/martin.js)
 - [Minified (15 kb)](download/martin.min.js)